Prehistory of West Virginia: Ancient tradition

 Fort Ancient tradition flourished from about 1000 CE through 1550 CE (Bryan Ward 2009:10–27).
 Today's scholars have determined these Central Ohio Valley farming villagers to be a non-Mississippian culture developing from within the region.
 The Fort Ancient of West Virginia and the upper Ohio Valley are known as Eastern Fort Ancient neighboring Western Fort Ancients.
 The latter is popularly published and earliest read by the general public, having the first type site first to be published.
 Following discoveries can either be younger or older sites compared to the first one identified.
 Varying natural resources across the geography and the different neighbors influence the tradition's peoples.
 The Ohio Historical Society shows the Fort Ancient tradition elements as: Madison phase, Anderson phase, Feurt phase, Baldwin phase, Brush Creek phase, Baum phase, Philo phase, Clover complex, Holcombe complex, Crowfield complex, Barnes complex, Gainey complex, Enterline/Lux complex.
 Various Fort Ancient tradition sites along the Kanawha Valley include: Roseberry, Shadle, Threemile Creek, Somers, Buffalo, Wells, Clifton, Marmet (46KA9 Clover) and Marmet Bluffs (46KA7 Feurt), Pratt, Brownstown, Burning Spring Branch, Mt.
 Carbon and Barker's Bottom; on the Guyandotte Valley: Gue, Logan and Mann sites, and the Dingess village nearby on the Tug Fork-Levisa Fork of the Big Sandy.
 Sites can be found on the New River and the bordering rivers of Big Sandy and Ohio rivers.

 Blennerhassett phase of the Fort Ancient tradition appears by 1250 CE.
 These people extend from the Mouth of the Little Kanawha area and began a few centuries before the Orchard people appear.
 They no longer utilized small burial mounds.
 The graves are now found amongst the houses surrounding the central plaza.
 Houses tended to be rectangular with round corners or oval in shape and were semi-subterranean with compacted floors.
 These people would become adept in palisading their circular villages with logs.
 This period shows a marked increase in maize diet than the earlier domesticated grasses or cereals of the preceding hamlet farmer.
 They continued to hunt small mammals, birds, fish, mollusks, elk, and white-tail deer.
 They follow the Roseberry phase (Brose et al. 2001:70,85.
-CE 1050–1250) also northly from the Great Kanawha.
+CE 1050–1250) also north from the Great Kanawha.